lahirukawijes/RMI_Chat_Room/README.md

 3. It writes and transmits (marshals) the result to the caller.

 In the Java 2 SDK, an stub protocol was introduced that eliminates the need for skeletons.

+Understanding requirements for the distributed applications

+If any application performs these tasks, it can be distributed application.

+The application need to locate the remote method
+It need to provide the communication with the remote objects, and The application need to load the class definitions for the objects.
+The RMI application have all these features, so it is called the distributed application.